Catapush/catapush-flutter-sdk/SETUP.md

 ### Advanced usage
-In order to send attachment, send read receipt, and more see the demo project in the `/example` folder of this repository.
+In order to send an attachment, send a read receipt, and more see the demo project in the `/example` folder of this repository.